Stranded passengers try to return to UK after power cuts in Spain and Portugal

 Airports in both countries were disrupted by the issue on Monday.

-Twenty-five flights from Portugal to the UK were cancelled, according to analysis of online flight tracking data by the PA news agency.
+Twenty-six flights from Portugal to the UK were cancelled, according to aviation analytics company Cirium.

 Airlines affected included British Airways, easyJet, Ryanair and TAP.